-Research and development expenses consist of costs associated with our research and development activities including salaries, benefits, share-based compensation and other personnel costs, clinical trial costs, manufacturing costs for non-commercial products, contract services and research supply, equipment and facility costs.
+Research and development expenses consist of costs associated with our research and development activities including salaries, benefits, share-based compensation and other personnel costs, clinical trial costs, manufacturing costs for non-commercial products, fees paid to external service providers and consultants, facilities costs and supplies, equipment and materials used in clinical and preclinical studies and research and development.
 All such costs are charged to research and development expense as incurred when these expenditures have no alternative future uses.
 We are obligated to make upfront payments upon execution of certain research and development agreements.
 Advance payments, including nonrefundable amounts, for goods or services that will be used or rendered for future research and development activities are deferred.
 Such amounts are recognized as expense as the related goods are delivered or the related services are performed or such time when we do not expect the goods to be delivered or services to be performed.
-Payments that we make in connection with in-licensed technology for a particular research and development project that have no alternative future uses, in other research and development projects or otherwise, and therefore no separate economic values are expensed as research and development costs at the time such costs are incurred.
-As of December 31, 2018, we have no in-licensed technologies that have alternative future uses in research and development projects or otherwise.
+Payments that we make in connection with inlicensed technology for a particular research and development project that have no alternative future uses, in other research and development projects or otherwise, and therefore no separate economic values are expensed as research and development costs at the time such costs are incurred.
+As of December 31, 2019, we have no in-licensed technologies that have alternative future uses in research and development projects or otherwise.